AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/log-forwarding.md

 >
 >This feature is not yet released, and some logging destinations may not be available at the time of release.
 In the meantime, you can open a support ticket to forward logs to **Splunk**, as described in the [logging article](/help/implementing/developing/introduction/logging.md).

-Customers who have a license for a logging vendor or host a logging product can have AEM, Apache/Dispatcher, and CDN logs forwarded to the associated logging destinations.
+Customers who have a license for a logging vendor or host a logging product can have AEM logs (including Apache/Dispatcher) and CDN logs forwarded to the associated logging destinations.
 AEM as a Cloud Service supports the following logging destinations:

 * Azure Blob Storage
 * DataDog